The CAMPARI method stands for

 Banks take a gamble when providing loans.
-The more confidence they have in your ability to deliver, the more chance you’re likely to receive the capital you require.
+The more confidence they have in your ability to deliver, the more likely you are to receive the capital you require.
 Naturally, presentation is very important.
 Dress and act like a professional and don’t be late.
-Interact well with your bank manager and come across as a likeable person.
-You must also show you are a capable business leader, with a good trading history and the ability to provide quality services to customers whilst also making a profit.
+Interact well with your bank manager and show you are a capable business leader.
+Be willing to show evidence of a good trading history and the ability to provide quality services to customers while making a profit.

 Bank managers want to know why you need the amount you’re asking for.
-In specific detail, you need to show precisely what the money will be spent on i.e. what you’re going to use it for.
+In specific detail, you need to show precisely what the money will be spent on.
 This is more than about telling the bank manager the purpose of the loan.
-You need to say why you’ve arrived at the figure you’re requesting and how it’s going to be spent.
+You need to explain how you’ve arrived at the figure you’re requesting and how it’s going to be spent.

-Bank managers must be confident you’ll meet repayment terms or your application will get rejected.
+Bank managers must be confident you’ll meet repayment terms, or your application will get rejected.
 Be prepared to show substantial documentation relating to profit margins, cashflow forecasts and other key financial information.
-Bring your accountant – or consult them in advance of the appointment – if you’re unsure.
-Make sure you’re truthful; don’t exaggerate forecasts or profit margins.
+Bring your accountant or consult them in advance of the appointment if you’re unsure.
+Don’t exaggerate forecasts or profit margins.
 If your loan is secured, you may lose your property or business assets if repayment terms are not adhered to.

 Ensure you’ve taken steps to protect yourself should things go worse than expected.
 You’ll need a backup plan to ensure you can still pay off the loan should you receive a less than satisfactory return.
 Take out adequate insurance where need be and take steps to diversify revenue streams to ensure you’ll still be making a profit should the loan capital fail to make a return.